DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \subsection{Main Results}

 Table~\ref{tab:carla_train} reports the mean and standard deviation of key metrics at the final training checkpoint, averaged over three independent runs with different random seeds to ensure robustness and reliability.
+Unlike VLM-RL~\citep{huang2025vlm}, which evaluates only vehicle interactions, we construct a more challenging and realistic environment that additionally includes pedestrians, motorcycles, and bicycles.
+To ensure fair comparison under this setting, all baseline models are retrained from scratch in our environment.
 The results are organized by reward design category to facilitate analysis of different paradigm strengths and limitations.
-We also report both training dynamics (Figs.~\ref{[main]-expert-binary}--\ref{[main]-llm}) and testing performance (Table~\ref{tab:carla_test}) to provide a complete picture of learned policy quality.
+We also report both training dynamics (Figs.~\ref{[main]-expert-binary}--\ref{[main]-vlm-driving}) and testing performance (Table~\ref{tab:carla_test}) to provide a complete picture of learned policy quality.